 For tips on success in digital marketing, take a look at this video.

 Studies have shown that several companies including retailers realize the importance of customer-centricity and personalized marketing.
-So, I believe companies will allow some amount of their budget on marketing technology and automation tools in 2019.
+So, I believe companies will allow some amount of their budget on marketing technology and automation tools.

 Thank you, Neal!
 We are excited to listen to your thoughts and advice.
 These insights are beneficial to our readers as they explore new social channels, influencer marketing while implementing a strong cross-channel marketing approach for their brands.
 You can connect with Neal and gain more insights on social media and influencer marketing from his blog.